haoyangcai0711/15618_Final_Project_MST/README.md

 ./mst -s <size>
 ```
 - `-s`: Specifies the size of the graph as an exponent of 10.
 For example, -s 5 means the graph size is 10^5 and the program will read from graph_5.txt.
-For now, his command will execute Kruskal's and Prim's algorithms on the graph described in graph_\<size\>.txt, outputting the runtimes and total weights of the MSTs generated (the total weights should match).
+For now, this command will execute Kruskal's and Prim's algorithms on the graph described in graph_\<size\>.txt, outputting the runtimes and total weights of the MSTs generated (the total weights should match).